Is Kindle KDP Select Right for You?

 Is KDP Select a sucker punch to the chin from Amazon?

 That may be a little harsh.
-Yet, KDP Select has some serious flaws for authors, and in my view, they should never automatically sign up for it.
-It is too important to success to leave to an impulsive decision.
+Yet, KDP Select has some severe flaws for authors, and in my view, they should never automatically sign up for it.
+It is too vital to success to leave to an impulsive decision.

 Yes, back in the day, KDP Select worked.
 It’s doesn’t work very well today in many cases.
 Even Amazon recognizes that, and that’s why their big push is to get authors to buy AMS ads.